-If you have dreams of growing an organic garden from A-Z, you may want to start at the end with some easy growing, gorgeous zinnias.
+If you have dreams of growing an organic garden from A-Z, you may want to start at the end with some easy-growing, gorgeous zinnias.
 With broad blossoms, bright colors, and next to nothing to worry about ruining your tending efforts, zinnias are some of the easiest and most rewarding flowers to grow.
 Learn how to plant zinnia seeds for the best return and make a major impact on your garden or landscape this year.

-Zinnia Types and Varieties
+Types and Varieties of Zinnia Seeds

 Zinnias come in a range of shape types, including varieties that resemble daisies or dahlias, tight blossoms in beehive shapes, small button blooms, and large floppy blossoms.
 As a quick, easy annual, you can tuck zinnias around other plants or make a full zinnia patch.
-Mix up height and color–have fun playing with the many options zinnias provide without having to cater to pickier plants!
+Mix up height and color–have fun playing with the many options zinnias provide without having to cater to pickier plants.

 Some fun varieties to check out include: